krzakala/cargese.io/program.md

 # DAY3: THURSDAY 23

-9-12.15: Dmitry Panchenko

-Introductory lectures by Dmitry can be found online [Lecture 1](https://youtu.be/RCHQqaZVfT4) and [Lecture 2](https://youtu.be/iDWMMqknWyE).
+9-12.15: Dmitry Panchenko: Introductory lectures by Dmitry can be found online [Lecture 1](https://youtu.be/RCHQqaZVfT4) and [Lecture 2](https://youtu.be/iDWMMqknWyE).

 14-14.45: Will Perkins